 Thank you for your interest in the University of Chicago Law School.
 Each year, we receive nearly 5,000 applications for our entering class of 190-195.
 The Admissions Committee reviews every application that we receive.
-The Committee takes a broad and holistic view of each applicant, believing that a simple formula cannot adequately measure an applicant's academic potential and contribution to the Law School community.
+The Admissions Committee takes a broad and holistic view of each applicant, believing that a simple formula cannot adequately measure an applicant's academic potential and contribution to the Law School community.

 Paperless Admissions Process